Being familiar with Chaco, there’s a real appreciation for their top-notch shoes.

 1. Traction

-These sandals addressed some common issues that can affect the grip, such as shallow lugs or inferior sole materials.
+These sandals solved some common issues that can affect grip, like shallow lugs or poor sole materials.
+With the Z/1 Classic, I didn’t have to worry about slipping on wet surfaces anymore.

 2. Durability